Wednesday, October 3, 2012

 Tear up lettuce and place on serving plates.

-Add sliced cucumber, radishes, yellow pepper and half the red onion, sliced thin.
+Add sliced cucumber, radishes, yellow pepper and half the

 Cut steak into thin strips and put on top.